There was an error with your log in

 Do not bring stand-alone GPS units (e.g. Garmin)—these are restricted in Cuba.
 You can, however, bring your GPS watch.

-• Bikes are included in the price of this trip.
-If you’d prefer to bring your own saddle or pedals, feel free to do that, the bike mechanic will have no issues installing them.
+• Hybrid bikes are included in the price of this trip.
+If you’d prefer to bring your own saddle or pedals*, feel free to do that, the bike mechanic will have no issues installing them.
 All you have to do is bring your own helmet.

-• For this guided cycling tour in Cuba, the maximum client-to-guide ratio is 12:1.
+• For this cycling tour in Cuba, the usual client-to-guide ratio is 12:1.

-Cycling in Cuba can be arranged for larger groups.
+Cycling tours in Cuba can be arranged for larger groups.
 Contact us to make arrangements.

 • If you are older than 18, you’re good to go.

-• Minors younger than 18 may be permitted to join the tour on a case-by-case basis, but must be in the presence of a parent or legal guardian.
+• Minors younger than 18 may be permitted to join the cycling tour in Cuba on a case-by-case basis, but must be in the presence of a parent or legal guardian.

 • Use privately-owned businesses (e.g. private restaurants, private shops, private taxis, etc.)